Mpreg: Description

 While not necessarily sexual, the stories are often partially pornographic.
 However, they can often simply focus on the romantic relationship between the central couple.
 A survey of users of the primarily original fiction site "Mpreg Central" found that 57% preferred their stories to include sex, while 43% preferred it to be deemphasized or not included at all.
 Mpreg fiction can also focus on the experience of pregnancy itself, including morning sickness, mood swings, and cravings, or its impact on a relationship.
 Some mpreg does not focus on the pregnancy at all, choosing to write a romance in which a male pregnancy features but does not dominate the plot.
 Those authors may choose to focus on the domesticity of the couple or the romantic bond between them.

 Community

-Like most fanfiction, most mpreg fiction is written and read by women.
+Most mpreg fiction is written and read by women.
 One original fiction author estimates that most of her audience is women in their 20s and above.
 Other mpreg communities, like the forum Mpreg Central, are predominately gay men.
 They often want to be pregnant themselves or impregnate another man.
 Reading and writing mpreg fiction is often stigmatized, including within the itself stigmatized world of slash fandom.
 One author described other fans as opposing mpreg because it "turns the male characters into whiny, feminized versions of themselves".
 Mpreg also features as a niche genre of video pornography.